walkerlj0/sauce_school_codelab/README.md

 #Initial setup
 1. Install Go and nodeJS on your computer, as per [instructions here](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd)

 2. Download the [claat binary](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd).
-When you insitalled GO on your computer, you should have a golder called go/bin and inside that file will be claat.
+When you insitalled GO on your computer, you should have a folder called go/bin and inside that file will be claat.

 3. in your ~/.bash_profile add in
 '